frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 07-06-2025
+\- Last updated: 16-07-2025

 # me

-* Preparing summer holidays
+* Enjoying my summer holidays with the family
 * Looking for sense in this upside down world

 # Blog